getodk/docs/odk1-src/collect-adb.rst

 Managing forms with ADB
 ---------------------------

-Forms are stored on the device in  :file:`/sdcard/odk/forms/`.
+Form definitions are stored on the device in the :file:`forms` subdirectory of :ref:`your Collect directory <collect-directory>`.

 .. _loading-blank-forms-with-adb: